SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/debugging/log-messages.md

 SortOrder: 20
 ---

+## Online - database log

 You can write to and inspect the system log.

 The date format is **YYYY-MM-DD**.

-## Online - database log

-This is the new log, kept in the database.

 Messages are written to the log immediately: if your script should crash, everything logged up to that point is preserved.